SimonaMnv/ArachneClassifier/README.md

 | Spacy |2.3.5 |
 | Django| 3.1.4|

+### Requirements

+install frozen-requirements from the main folder and requirements from the dash subfolder

 ## Pre-trained model
 To use the pre-trained model that classifies Greek article crime types install and set up elasticsearch and  run:
 ```python